coverclock/com-diag-diminuto/README.md

 of commercial products, ranging from satellite communications systems to cellular base station routers to in-flight entertainment systems.

-There are several other repositories of C or C++ code I maintain that are built on top of Diminuto.
+There are several other repositories of C or C++ code that I wrote that are built on top of Diminuto.
 Diminuto doesn't depend on any of them, but they depend on it.
 In addition, there are several of my projects in which I just cut and pasted a small amount of code, a function here and there, rather